-As more public private partnership projects enter the construction and operations phases, Partnerships BC is well-positioned to offer clients project implementation services and advice to ensure the continued long-term success of each project.
+As more PPP projects enter the construction and operations phases, Partnerships BC is well-positioned to offer clients project implementation advisory services and advice to ensure the continued long-term success of each project.
 To date, Partnerships BC has received project implementation engagements in both the health and transportation sectors.